VPNs on OpenWrt: WireGuard vs. IKEv2/IPSec vs. OpenVPN TAP mode

 If you look at the matrix above, you could think: Well, I just go with OpenVPN TAP then.

-However, OpenVPN TAP has it's own problems:
+However, OpenVPN TAP has its own problems:

 6. Blocked connections